Swan/Eggplants/README.md

-# Eggplants
+# Eggplants 🍆

-🍆 [Eggplants](https://eggplants.org) is an alternative beatmap listing website for osu!
+This repository is the source code that currently runs [Eggplants](https://eggplants.org).
+In short, Eggplants is an alternative beatmap listing website for osu!, started in January, 2017.

 # Features
 Currently, Eggplants has some pretty useful features including: